Paul Robeson Mural

 This is just the starting point in understanding the depth and indefatiguable efforts of an American master of the arts and civil activism.
-Come to the mural to learn more, 1351 U Street NW, Washington, DC.
+Read Robeson's autobiography and come to the mural at 1351 U Street NW, Washington, DC.

 - 1917, 1918 All-American professional football player (while in college)

 - 1919 Valedictorian and Phi Beta Kappa Rutgers College; First African-American to play football at Rutgers.

 - 1921 Marries DC- born medical chemist and activist Eslanda Cardozo Goode